 2007, University of Western Australia, Australia, BA Hons

-Crossland J. 2013.
-The Mutiny That Never Was: The Special Operations Executive and the Failure of Operation ‘Kitchenmaid’ Intelligence and National Security, 28 :808-823 >DOI
+Crossland JN.
+2013.
+The Mutiny that Never Was: The Special Operations Executive and the Failure of Operation ‘Kitchenmaid’ Intelligence and National Security, :808-823 >DOI

 w/ Edele M, Finaldi G, crossland J. 2012.
 'War and Peace, Barbarism and Civilization' Special Edition of the Australian Journal of Politics and History (editor) Crossland JN.
 Australian Journal of Politics and History,

-Crossland J. 2011.
-A man of peaceable intent: Burckhardt, the British and Red Cross neutrality during the Second World War Historical Research, 84 :165-182 >DOI
+Crossland JN.
+2011.
+A Man of Peaceable Intent: Burckhardt, the British and Red Cross Neutrality during the Second World War Historical Research, :165-182 >DOI

 Crossland JN.
 2009.
 Beyond the Wire: Allied POWs in the Second World War, the POW 'myth' and Future Realities European History Quarterly, :662-669